⊕ General information

 What is the design philosophy behind FEATool?

 FEATool is specifically designed to be easy to use, and also very general so that any kind of equation or problem can be studied.
-Moreover, FEATool interfaces naturally with MATLAB, and is extensible so as to interface with other software and simulation tools such as OpenFOAM, FEniCS, SU2 Code, Gmsh, ParaView, and Plotly.
+Moreover, FEATool feature optional native integration with MATLAB, and is extensible so as to interface with other software and simulation tools such as OpenFOAM, FEniCS, SU2 Code, Gmsh, ParaView, and Plotly.

 What programming language is FEATool written in?

-FEATool is written in the MATLAB m-code script language, and is therefore also extensible so users can call their own preprocessing, solvers, postprocessing routines through hooks and function overloading.
+The FEATool interface is written in the MATLAB m-code script language, and is therefore also extensible so users can call their own preprocessing, solvers, postprocessing routines through hooks, API, and function overloading.

 What is CFDTool?